geraldb/geraldb.github.io/index.md

 **If I Were ~~King~~ Matz (aka Yukihiro Matsumoto) - Ideas For Ruby 4.0 - What's Broken & Missing in Ruby 3.x and How To Fix It**

-To kick off the new year with looking ahead
+To kick off the new year looking ahead
-I open a new page titled [**If I Were ~~King~~ Matz (aka Yukihiro Matsumoto) - Ideas For Ruby 4.0 - What's Broken & Missing in Ruby 3.x and How To Fix It**](https://github.com/rubycocos/core#if-i-were-king-matz-aka-yukihiro-matsumoto---ideas-for-ruby-40-----whats-broken--missing-in-ruby-3x-and-how-to-fix-it) that is a (living) quick draft of ideas
+I opened a new page titled [**If I Were ~~King~~ Matz (aka Yukihiro Matsumoto) - Ideas For Ruby 4.0 - What's Broken & Missing in Ruby 3.x and How To Fix It**](https://github.com/rubycocos/core#if-i-were-king-matz-aka-yukihiro-matsumoto---ideas-for-ruby-40-----whats-broken--missing-in-ruby-3x-and-how-to-fix-it) that is a (living) quick draft of ideas
 (backed-up with code & monkey-patches that you can use / try out today).
 Your questions and comments welcome.
 Happy new year.
 Prosit 2023!